-If you're considering picking up the latest iPhone (opens in new tab), Mac (opens in new tab), HomePod (opens in new tab), Apple TV (opens in new tab), or iPad (opens in new tab) for your loved ones this holiday, Apple's made it easier than ever.
+If you're considering picking up the latest iPhone, Mac, HomePod, Apple TV, or iPad for your loved ones this holiday, Apple's made it easier than ever.
 Between the Apple Online Store and the company's retail stores, it's simple to pick up the device of your choice in time to hide it under your Christmas tree, menorah, or favorite holiday trinket.

 Ordering from the Apple Online Store